 &lt;sup>2 For a list of the purposes of WFP programmes, projects and activities, see Article II of WFP General Regulations.
+See "Definition of Emergencies" (WFP/EB.1/2005/4-A/Rev.1).

-&lt;sup>3 See "Definition of Emergencies" (WFP/EB.1/2005/4-A/Rev.1).
+&lt;sup>4Extra-budgetary resources are available for implementing activities that are within WFP's regulatory framework, but are not explicitly approved by the Board.

-- > Special operations (SOs) are undertaken to rehabilitate and enhance transport and logistics infrastructure to facilitate the timely and efficient delivery of food assistance, especially for emergency and protracted relief, and to enhance coordination within the United Nations system and with other partners through the provision of common services. - Trust funds are not a programme category in themselves, but are used as mechanisms for programming extra-budgetary resources received as contributions for specified purposes such as providing services to governments, development partners and other United Nations organizations that do not fall within one of the four programme categories but that are consistent with WFP's objectives and policies. - 5.
-Country strategy outlines were presented to the Board for information and guidance in tandem with development projects until the end of 2002.
+5. Country strategy outlines were presented to the Board for information and guidance in tandem with development projects until the end of 2002.
 Since 2009, country strategy documents have been used to guide WFP's delivery of coherent and strategically focused assistance through its operations in a country.
 These documents, which focused on strategic direction, were voluntary, endorsed internally and not submitted to the Board for approval.